An Online Learning Analysis of Minimax Adaptive Control: Regret of Minimax Adaptive Control

-While, \eqref{eqn_model_regret_def_cost_difference} captures how close the systems controlled by the minimax adaptive controller and the optimal $H_{\infty}$ controller in hindsight are in terms of the performance, it need not give us if their respective states and control inputs are closer to each other.
-Further, \eqref{eqn_model_regret_def_cost_difference} cannot account for the direction of the possibly wrong control input being applied to the system.
-For these reasons, we propose to use \eqref{eqn_model_regret_def_cost} as the definition of model-based regret in this work. \\
+While \eqref{eqn_model_regret_def_cost_difference} captures how close the systems controlled by the minimax adaptive controller and the optimal $\mathcal{H}_{\infty}$ controller in hindsight are in terms of the performance, it does not provide information on how close the two state and inputs trajectories are.
+Further, \eqref{eqn_model_regret_def_cost_difference} cannot account for the direction of the control input being applied to the system.
+For these reasons, we propose to use \eqref{eqn_model_regret_def_cost} as the definition of model-based regret in this work.
+Note that the model-based regret in \eqref{eqn_model_regret_def_cost} is a function of the chosen level of robustness $\gamma$ because this parameter affects the two policies $\pi^{\dagger}$ and $\pi^{\star}_{i}$ (this dependence is omitted for the sake of clarity).
+The regret is defined for $\gamma \geq \gamma^{\dagger} > \gamma^{\star}_{i}$ to ensure that a fair comparison is made between the resulting trajectories from controllers that share the same level of disturbance attenuation capabilities.
+To compute \eqref{eqn_model_regret_def_cost}, we need to characterize the trajectories of the system $x^{\pi^{\dagger}}_{k}$ and $x^{\pi^{\star}_{i}}_{k}$ given by \eqref{eqn_system_dynamics} under the same sequence of adversarial disturbance inputs affecting the system using the control policies $\pi^{\dagger}$ and $\pi^{\star}_{i}$ respectively.
+This naturally leads us to investigate what would be the worst-case model-based regret corresponding to any arbitrary model $M_{i} \in \mathcal{M}$, i.e., the total regret.